Ms Pimenta is our curriculum leader for Spanish.

 MFL Intent Statement

 At the Trinity School, the intention of our MFL curriculum is to develop a lifelong love of learning other languages and a curiosity to learn about different cultures.
 We aim to deliver Spanish language lessons which are fun and interactive with a focus on developing the essential skills of speaking, listening, reading and writing, all embedded within a cultural context.
-We are committed to ensuring Spanish language learning continues through the provision of our blended curriculum with a focus on fun and engaging videos and activities.
+The academy follows the National Curriculum MFL programme of study.
+Additional planning and curriculum support is provided through Primary Languages Network.